priyaananthasankar/cloudshellinavnet/vnet_step_by_step.md

 # Workflow 2: Add private link

-Workflow 1 is a prerequisite for this:
+Workflows 1 is a prerequisite for this:

 - Create a private endpoint for relaysubnet and make sure it is integrated with a private DNS zone.
 - Create A record for the relay namespace in the private DNS zone

+# Workflow 3: Add a storage account

+Workflows 1 and 2 are prerequisites for this:

+- Create a storage account
+- Create another subnet in the VNET called storagesubnet and add a service endpoint for storage accounts.